exoplatform/exo-documentation/docs/OAuthIntegration.rst

       application.

 For OpenId, you need to add 1 more property which is the url of the resource named well-known configuration file.
 In this file, all other information are present.
-Theses urls are implicit in other providers, but as OpenId can be implemented in different ways, we have to provide urls.
+This configuration is implicit in other providers, but as OpenId can be implemented in different ways, we have to provide url.
 In urls, replace `openid.server.com <openid.server.com>` by the name of your OpenId server.

 	::